 No more constant concern about my cancer risk, something no 21-year-old should have to think about as much as I do.

 I can go down a couple of bra sizes in the reconstruction process- no more ordering specialty swimsuits from Europe and tripling up on sports bras.
 That's a small win.

 The timing is right.
 As much as I would love to graduate and begin the next phase of my life, I will have no obligations or commitments and will have a loving family to help me through my recovery.
 If I don’t do it now, I don’t think I ever will.

 I know some of those positives are pretty trivial but hey, a girl has to take what she can get in light of a pretty awful situation, right?

 I decided to blog about this journey for several reasons.
-To start, I’m getting pretty exhausted explaining my situation on such a regular basis.
-Secondly, when I was doing research about my options, there were very few women my age (21) who had publicly documented their journey with BRCA.
-I thought if I could ease the mind of anyone else going through this, then hell, why not.
+To start, it can get exhausting explaining my situation on such a regular basis.
+Secondly, when I was doing research about my options, there were very few women my age (21) who had publicly documented their journey with the BRCA mutation.
+I thought if I could ease the mind of anyone else going through this and provide some extra context and awareness, then hell, why not.

 Feel free to email or comment if you have any questions or input based on your own personal experiences.
 I love hearing from you all.